Amazon CloudWatch FAQs

 What is Amazon CloudWatch?

-Amazon CloudWatch is a monitoring service for AWS cloud resources and the applications you run on AWS.
+Amazon CloudWatch is an AWS monitoring service for cloud resources and the applications that you run on AWS.
 You can use Amazon CloudWatch to collect and track metrics, collect and monitor log files, and set alarms.
-Amazon CloudWatch can monitor AWS resources such as Amazon EC2 instances, Amazon DynamoDB tables, and Amazon RDS DB instances, as well as custom metrics generated by your applications and services, and any log files your applications generate.
+Amazon CloudWatch can monitor AWS resources, such as Amazon EC2 instances, Amazon DynamoDB tables, and Amazon RDS DB instances, in addition to custom metrics generated by your applications and services, and any log files that your applications generate, hosted on premises, hybrid, or on other clouds.
 You can use Amazon CloudWatch to gain system-wide visibility into resource utilization, application performance, and operational health.
 You can use these insights to react and keep your application running smoothly.

 Amazon CloudWatch can be accessed via API, command-line interface, AWS SDKs, and the AWS Management Console.

 Amazon CloudWatch receives and provides metrics for all Amazon EC2 instances and should work with any operating system currently supported by the Amazon EC2 service.

 What access management policies can I implement for CloudWatch?

 Amazon CloudWatch integrates with AWS Identity and Access Management (IAM) so that you can specify which CloudWatch actions a user in your AWS Account can perform.
 For example, you could create an IAM policy that gives only certain users in your organization permission to use GetMetricStatistics.
 They could then use the action to retrieve data about your cloud resources.